AzureAiDevs/hub/README.md

 ### The References section

 This section should contain a list of the references that were used to write the blog post.
 The list should be written in Markdown.
-Include useful links to documentation, blogs, YouTube videos, Learn Modules, Case Studies and other resources.
+Include useful links to documentation, blogs, YouTube videos, Learn Modules, Case Studies, and other resources.

 ### The Body section